unicolai42/Instagram42/README.md

 ### Installation

-<pre>  Install the project on your computer (open your terminal then paste this) :</pre>
+Install the project on your computer (open your terminal then paste this) :
 ```
 git clone https://github.com/unicolai42/Instagram42.git Instagram42
 ```

 Install mysql and open it :
 ```
 brew install mysql

 mysql -u [your username] -p
 ```

 Create a database and close mysql:
 ```
 CREATE DATABASE Instagram42;

 quit;
 ```

 Download the database and launch the server:
 ```
 cd config